anderssonw/TDT4250-advanced-software/README.md

 - Semester is contained by StudyCohort: a semester can only belong to one study chohort.
 That way you can say that a course in a semester is mandatory.
 If the semester was not contained by a StudyCohort, it would be difficult to say that a course was mandatory since the semester could be the same for several cohorts.
 - Course is contained by StudyPlan: the courses can belong

+## Misc.
+Lanugage for instances is Norwegian for now.
+E.g. seasons will be returned as "Høst" and "Vår".

+**Datatypes**

+We have created an enum for credits called CreditKind that is used in the Course class to assign a given number of credits for a course.

 ## Assumptions
 - For this assignment we have assumed that you can only choose from a Bachelor, Integrated Masters, and a Masters, and therefore the minimum semesters are 4 (Masters) and the maximum semesters are 10 (Integrated Masters)